 This book provides a refreshingly different perspective on political leadership.
 As Brown shows in detail and across a range of different countries, shouting and foot stamping tends not to get results.

 2. Bell Ribeiro-Addy, MP for Streatham

 Brit(ish): On Race, Identity and Belonging, by Afua Hirsch, is about a search for identity.
 It is about the everyday racism that plagues British society.
 It is about our awkward, troubled relationship with our history.
 It is about why liberal attempts to be ‘colour-blind’ have caused more problems that they have solved.
 It is about why we continue to avoid talking about race.

-3. Angela Rayner, Chair of The Labour Party and Deputy Leader
+3. Angela Rayner, Deputy Leader

 I’ve picked Stark by Ben Elton.
 It’s a funny take on what happens when big business and the ultra rich have too much power.
 Unfortunately despite being published in 1989 it’s still very relevant now!
 It was inspired by the growing environmental movement of the 1980s and gives a bit of both inspiration and light relief to everyone fighting for justice now.